AngeloJacobo/RISC-V/README.md

 ## Pipeline Features
  - 5 pipelined stages
  - Separate data and instruction memory interface **[Harvard architecture]**
- - Load instructions take a minimum of 2 clk cycles
+ - Load instructions take a minimum of 3 clk cycles plus any additional memory stalls
  - Taken branch and jump instructions take a minimum of 3 clk cycles **[No Branch Prediction Used]**
  - An instruction with data dependency to the next instruction that is a CSR write or Load instruction will take a minimum of 2 clk cycles **[Operand Forwarding used]**
  - **All remaining instructions take a minimum of 1 clk cycle**